johnwalicki/node-red-orion-onyx-workshop/README.md

 # Node-RED Orion Onyx Workshop

-Node-RED and Watson AI examples using the Orion Onyx smart wearable
+Node-RED and Watson AI examples using the Orion Labs Onyx smart wearable

 This repository contains Node-RED flow examples that demonstrate how to connect the Orion Onyx smart wearable to the IBM Cloud and integrate with Watson AI services.

 ## Introduction

 The [Orion Labs Onyx](https://www.orionlabs.io/orion-onyx/) smart walkie-talkie lets users communicate hands-free over the Internet.
 The voice messages are securely stored in the cloud and, using [Node-RED](http://nodered.org) and the [node-red-contrib-orion](https://flows.nodered.org/node/node-red-contrib-orion) nodes, can be decoded.
 Once decoded, the message wav file can be transcribed using [Watson Speech to Text](https://console.bluemix.net/catalog/services/speech-to-text).
 The text can then be integrated with other Watson AI services in interesting and productive ways.
 This repository will demonstrate how to combine these technologies.
+The combination of the Onyx and Watson AI are perfect for first responders, call centers and AI enabled team collaboration.

 ## How this git repository is organized